What We Do...

 Amy has a very good grasp of technical issues and the importance of science in underpinning industry developments.
 Her knowledge, communication skills and ability to challenge constructively make her a great asset.

-Jenny Gibbons, Animal Health & Welfare Senior Scientist, AHDB
+Jenny Gibbons, Senior Environment Manager, AHDB

 Amy knows what journalists need – she is always available, appreciates the importance of deadlines and knows what makes a good story.
 Her clients are always well-briefed and her knowledge ensures she's on top of the subject.